 The group meets twice a month in room 504 with Mrs. Tobin.
 The group actively decides on the agenda for their bi-monthly meetings.
 The meetings consistently allow students to discuss any challenges they are facing in the school and community.
 Students in the group provide empathy and support for one another.
 Agenda items included individuality, healthy relationships, cliques, discrimination, support systems and how to handle homophobic remarks.
 The group will be joining the Teen Dating Awareness Group at the PAVE summit in Boston on October 23rd.
 Interested students should seek out Mrs. Tobin in the Dean’s Office.

 The Mathematics Club provides Shawsheen students the opportunity to practice and improve their mathematics skills by working together as part of a team.
 The club provides the students an opportunity to compete in the Massachusetts Math League against other local high schools.
 The competitions are held once a month from October through March.
 The team will practice a minimum of once a month after school, and the students can practice more if desired.
 All practice materials will be provided.
 Upperclassman will also be provided the opportunity to compete against 85 other high schools at a meet held at Worcester Polytechnic Institute in Worcester, MA.
 At the WPI meet, students may earn college scholarship money.
 Transportation to and from the competitions are provided by the school.
-All interested students are invited and encouraged to contact the club ad visor, Mrs. Dew, in room 314.

 National Vocational Technical Honor Society/National Honor Society